About DoChara

 Why don’t you write about [insert name of something]?

 I’ve no interest in articles that are a copy and paste from marketing material.
-To write good informative articles takes time - it means checking facts, visiting places or attending events, talking to people in the locality or who have knowledge that I don’t.
-Then later it takes time to keep existing articles up to date.
+To write good informative articles takes time – it means checking facts, visiting places or attending events, talking to people in the locality or who have knowledge that I don’t.
+Then it takes time to keep those articles up to date over the following months and years.

-Bear in mind that this is a hobby and the time I can devote to this site is limited by the need to do mundane things like earn a living!
+Bear in mind that this is a hobby and the time I can devote to this site is limited by the need to do mundane things like, you know, earn a living!

 Can I submit an article?

 Yes.
 Will it be published?
 Maybe.
 Will you be paid?
-No, sorry, but there really is no money available.
+No, sorry, but there really is no money available – whatever this is, it is not a profitable enterprise!

 If you know something about any place, event, activity or anything else that would be of interest to someone visiting Ireland, you can submit an article.
 If it’s used, you’ll be fully credited and we’ll happily link to your website if you have one.